re1null0/arduino-codes/README.md

 ## Description
 The given collection is dedicated for all Arduino alike boards.
 In the following description, each folder will be described.
-Feel free to (re)use the code in any way you wish, but bare in mind that the source code is provided "as-is".
-It is on your own risk and you are solely responsible for whatever happens then.

 ## How to set up?